aksanoble/telebooth/README.md

 # Telebooth

-Free and open source customer support on Telegram.
+Free and open source customer support tool built for Telegram.
 Reach your customers directly on Telegram with your Telegram business identity.
 No limits on messages or contacts.

 ![screenshots/telebooth.png](screenshots/telebooth.png)